Youngstown Sheet & Tube Co. v. Sawyer: Aftermath

-However, the Court drew back from some of the implications of its decision by refusing to rely on Youngstown as authority to review the failed challenges brought against the War in Vietnam and deferring to the executive branch's authority over foreign policy in cases such as Zemel v.
-Rusk.
-The Supreme Court also cited Youngstown in the 2006 decision Hamdan v.
+However, the Court drew back from some of the implications of its decision by refusing to rely on Youngstown as authority to review the failed challenges brought against the war in Vietnam and deferring to the executive branch's authority over foreign policy in cases such as Zemel v.
+Rusk (1965).
+The Court also cited Youngstown in the 2006 decision Hamdan v.
 Rumsfeld.